veu/mmct/README.md

 ### Trimming scheduled content

-The following commands help deleting expired scheduled content from contentful.
+The following commands delete expired scheduled content from contentful.
 Add an expiry date to your content model and remove entries from the space once they expire.

 #### Delete outdated entries